 We continue to focus on deeper thinking, problem-solving, and real-life application.
 Now more than ever we need your help in reinforcing the school-based practices at home.
 There are many effective ways parents can help improve student academic growth that are not time-consuming.
 Some include following helpful homework tips, reading with your child, asking them to explain their answers, taking advantage of teachable moments, involving them in problem-solving, asking them to create their own solution, and so many more.
-Please take some time to check out our parent resources page on our website (link to the right), specifically the common core parent guide.
-Also, page 3 of this newsletter has a nice introduction to the common core standards.
+Please take some time to check out our parent resources page on our website (link to the right).
+Also, page 3 of this newsletter has a nice introduction to transition of common core standards to the Next Generation Standards.